ruirangerfan/rethinking_road_reconstruction_pothole_detection/README.md

 <img src='./figs/registration.png' width=500px>
 </p>
 To quantify road pothole 3D geometry reconstruction accuracy, we measure the root mean squared closest distance error.
 Our experimental results indicate that the road pothole 3D geometry reconstructed using stereo vision technology achieved an accuracy of 2.23 mm.
-The stereo road image pairs and their ground-truth road pothole 3D geometry models are provided in the [ dataset ](https://github.com/ruirangerfan/rethinking_road_reconstruction_pothole_detection/tree/main/dataset) folder.
+The stereo road image pairs and their ground-truth road pothole 3D geometry models are provided in the [materials](./materials) folder.

 ## 2. Road Pothole Detection Dataset